active-logic/active-lt-demos/Frogger/Readme.md

 }
 ```

+Notice how Frogger does not directly respond to the collision.
+In our case the collision provides a stimulus, and we use control state (`didCollid`) to integrate with the status function.

-At this stage we are differentiating the *running* state (cont) from the *complete* state (done); however there is still no change in how the frog behaves.
+We are now differentiating the *running* state (cont) from the *complete* state (done); however there is still no change to how the frog behaves.
 Let's fix that by changing the `Update` function:

 ```cs
 void Update(){